nerdlem/bind-block-unwanted/README.md

 @ IN A 192.168.1.220
 * A 192.168.1.220
 ```
-Add the this newly created domain `.sinkhole` zone to the BIND configuration
+Add the newly created domain `.sinkhole` zone to the BIND configuration

 ```
 zone "sinkhole." {